ericbn/vim-solarized/README.md

 brwhite    | #fdf6e3 | 253 246 227
 ```

-Configuration files for the main terminal emulators can be found in the
+Color palette files for the main terminal emulators can be found in the
 [Solarized](https://github.com/altercation/solarized) repository.

 ## Installation